slizb/beautiful-jekyll/_posts/2017-11-30-saliency-maps.md

     <img src="https://slizb.github.io/img/posts/saliency_maps/dirk_no_ball.png" width="800">
 </p>

 The result is barely different when the basketball is removed!
 And, amazingly, the model still classifies the image as basketball.
 This is either an impressive display of the model's ability to pick up on visual context, or a disapointing indication of over-fitting.
-Either way, this example conveys the powerful insight available in saliency maps.
+Either way, this example conveys the powerful insights that can be uncovered with saliency maps.

 ## Conclusions

-Let's recap up what I've done here.
+Let's recap what I've done here.
 I introduced saliency maps, which tell us which pixels in an image contribute most to a model’s classification of that image to a given class.
 Then, I demonstrated how to make a saliency map using the *keras-vis* package, and I used a gaussian filter to smoothe out the results for improved interpretation.
 Finally, I used some saliency map examples to demonstrate the concepts of visual context learning, and poor generalization.
+If you're building neural networks for classification, saliency maps can be valuable tools for explaining the decision making process, and debugging unexpected behavior.

 That's all!
 I hope you enjoyed the post!